wp-plugins/eu-vat-redirect/readme.txt

 There are two ways.
 Firstly, you can simulate how the plugin behaves for a particular country.
 To do this, you need an IP address for a domain registered in a particular country.
 You can find an IP address for any website using an online service like http://ip-lookup.net/domain.php, which will convert a website domain name into an IP address for you.
 In the plugin examples folder is a list of IP addresses for each EU country, which we used for our own testing.

-Once you have an IP address, you can use it directly on the Country Detect page, by calling it in this way: http://name-of-your-site.com/location-detect?ip=[ipaddress], where [ipaddress] is an IP address for a particular website.
+Once you have an IP address, you can use it directly on the Country Detect page, by calling it in this way: http://name-of-your-site.com/location-detect?ip=[ipaddress]&product=[product id], where [ipaddress] is an IP address for a particular website, and [product id] is your product ID.

 Alternatively, you can use a commercial service like WonderProxy which allows you to test your website across multiple countries.